 c.
-Articulate how Instructional Program will reinforce a commitment to different methods of instruction
+Articulate how Instructional Program will reinforce a commitment to different methods of instruction African American students make up about 7% of the student population, a small sample size at both relieved schools.
+The majority of students in the two relieved schools are Latino.
+The demographics of the students at the new school are estimated to include a predominantly Latino student population (93%) with a small population of African American (7%) students.
 To build students' sense of connection to and pride, the curriculum includes readings, authors, and activities that reflect diverse background of students.
 In addition, the instructional leadership team has participated in the LAUSD Academic English Mastery Closing the Achievement GAP Branch, AEMP Summer Instructional Institute led by Dr. Nomad Lemoyne.
 This five-day institute focused on "Culturally Responsive Teaching: Scaffolding Access to Rigorous Standards-Based Curricula for Underschieving Students."
 Participants will gain increased understanding of Standard English Learners (SELs) and the barriers that impact ability to access core curricula.
-They will gain an understanding of origin and historical development of African-American, Mexican-American, and Central-American language and the impact that it has on learning.
-They will become familiar with instructional strategies that support the acquisition of language and learning in all SELs.
-Finally, they will deepen understanding of Mainstream English Language Development Instruction-Developing Listening.
-Speaking.
-Reading, and Writing.
+They will gain as understanding of origin and historical development of African-American.
+Mexican-American, and Central-American language and the impact that it has on learning.
+They will become familiar with instructional strategies that support the acquisition of language & learning in all SELs.
+Finally, they will deepen understanding of Mainstream English Language Development Instruction-Developing Listening, Speaking, Reading, & Writing.